Henryk Wieniawski: Works

 Henryk Wieniawski was considered a violinist of great ability and wrote some very important works in the violin repertoire, including two technically demanding violin concertos, the second of which (in D minor, 1862) is more often performed than the first (in F-sharp minor, 1853).
-His L'École moderne: 10 Études-caprices is a very well known work for aspiring violinists, being the oldest set of etudes still performed which exceed the difficulty of the Paganini Caprices.
-His Polonaise Brillante, Op.
-4, Scherzo-Tarantelle, Op.
-16 and Légende, Op.
-17 are also frequently performed works.
-He also wrote several mazurkas for violin with the piano accompaniment (including the popular Obertass in G major), using techniques such as left-hand pizzicato, harmonics, large leaps, and double stops.
+One assessment of violin etudes ranks Wieniawski's Op.
+10 L'École moderne: 10 Études-caprices just below the difficulty of the Paganini Caprices.

 Legacy

 Wieniawski was given a number of posthumous honors.
 His portrait appeared on a postage stamp of Poland in 1952 and again in 1957.
 A 100 zloty coin was issued in 1979 bearing his image.

 What is commonly called the "Russian bow hold" is sometimes called the "Wieniawski bow hold", as Wieniawski taught his students his own kind of very rigid bowing technique (like the Russian bow hold) that allowed him to play what he called a "devil's staccato" with ease.
 This "devil's staccato" was used to discipline students' technique.

 The first violin competition named after Wieniawski took place in Warsaw in 1935.
 Ginette Neveu took first prize, David Oistrakh second, and Henri Temianka third.
 The International Henryk Wieniawski Violin Competition has been held every five years since 1952.